-Gosh! Just what should I eat? Try as I intended, it doesn’t seem that I could “leave Emancipation month alone”.

 I won’t ever use the cliché “Happy Independence Day…” Rather, I normally agree with the annual observance as there is always much more needed for celebration.

 – usages – and “mis-usages” Both old First World countries and newer emerging Third World States – especially the latter – proudly proclaim national mottoes.

 Trump supporters: ‘Lock her up!’
 Two setting-the-scene, background points relevant to my lead issue: (1) I myself was a teacher in the public school system for eleven years before editing and producing educational supplementary readers for the Ministry of Education long before current efforts.

 Our head of state seems to prefer visits to country-wide communities over any type of full-fledged press conference.

 Bartica boys, backdams and banks Did Rasul ever hear or read about Raleigh?

 A sufficiently–prominent Guyanese personality provoked my poor-man senses when he claimed that there is now some new tax on dray-carts, meaning dray-cart drivers/owners.

 Greetings to all on this Holiest of Christian Days.
 I intend to be briefly repetitive.
-With slight differences, however.

 bravado and big-time thieves Why – as current cost-of-living, quality of life, bread and butter issues “consume” the Guyanese Citizen – am I fast forwarding to some Jubilee general election three years away?

 For a long time I’ve wanted to both rebuke and defend (new) government ministers with respect to their attitudes to (their) voters.

 -the Radio set and water tank and self-reliance Gosh!
 Bear with me as I feel compelled to return to the issues of SARU and stolen state assets addressed herein last Friday.

 Are they “executive criminals” or “criminal executives?”
 You choose any appropriate description for those greedy selfish persons who, once elected or catapulted into high public office, use governmental corridors of power to illegally secure wealth from the public purse, exclusively for their inner circle of relatives, friends, cronies and comrades.

 I’m supposed to be the “outside” son of a late “Ole Police” Joe Fenty.

 Even if out of my depth, I’m trying to wax provocative today on two social issues, local and worldwide.